 The subjects tested by STAAR include mathematics, reading, social studies, science, and writing.
 All grade levels are not tested on all subjects.
-End-of-course (EOC) assessments include English I, English II, Algebra I, Biology and U.S History.
-For more information, see the Texas Education Agency Student Assessment Division website http://tea.texas.gov/student.assessment/.
+End-of-course (EOC) assessments include English I, English II, English III, Algebra I, Algebra II, Biology and U.S History.
+For more information, see the Texas Education Agency Student Assessment Division website https://tea.texas.gov/student.assessment/.

 STAAR Test Language Version:

 STAAR test versions are administered in English for all grades and in Spanish for grades 3-5.
 A student may take different language versions for different subjects.
 The English and Spanish versions of STAAR assess the same test objectives and Texas Essential Knowledge and Skills (TEKS) student expectations.